Adversary Centric Intelligence

 • Improved incident response: ACI provides valuable context during incident response, allowing security teams to understand the attacker's motivations and capabilities and make informed decisions about containment and recovery.

-• Enhanced situational awareness: ACI helps organizations gain a better understanding of the threat landscape and the specific risks they face, enabling them to make more informed security decisions.
+• Enhanced situational awareness: ACI helps organizations better understand the threat landscape and the specific risks they face, enabling them to make more informed security decisions.

 ACI typically involves the following activities: